Left Column Text Content

 1959 – With the success of its Snappy Snack units paving the way for expansion, Colonial opened its new Ice Cream and Sandwich Shop with two soda fountains, an island counter and 46 stools.
 The menu featured 11 sandwiches, French fries, soup of the day, chili and a wide variety of fountain items.
 This was the location of the present Colonial Cafe & Ice Cream at 1625 E. Main in St. Charles.
 Grand Opening newspaper ads invited guests to "Drive Out" to see the Valley's newest ice cream and sandwich shoppe.

 1978 – In the 1970s, Colonial’s emphasis was shifting from ice cream shops that served food to family restaurants that featured quality ice cream and fountain creations.
 As early as 1968, Colonial had replaced many of the stools in its first "restaurant" with booths and had greatly expanded its menu.
-Capitalizing on a trend toward family restaurants, Colonial opened its second full-service unit May 9, 1978 on McLean Boulevard near Elgin Community College.
+Capitalizing on a trend toward family restaurants, Colonial opened its second full-service unit May 9, 1978.
 This is a facility corporate president Tom Anderson had built from the ground up.
 Colonial units now were serving a much larger variety of sandwiches, salads, dinners and breakfast items all day, as well as their ice cream creations.

 Right Column Text Content